 A trench drain is a linear drainage application used to catch, collect and convey water from a starting location to and an outlet or catch basin.

-These Linear Drains are made up of: channels, end caps, end outlets, grates, catch basin and other installation accessories.
+These linear drains are made up of primarily channels, end caps, end outlets, grates, catch basins and some other installation accessories.

 Channel materials include: Fiber Reinforced Concrete, Polymer Concrete, Stainless Steel and HDPE.

 Grate materials include: Ductile Iron, Cast Iron, Galvinized Steel and Polymer.

 Technical specifications can be viewed here.

 What Are Trench Drain Systems?

 Trench drain systems are linear surface drainage applications used to remove water from places where it tends to pool.
 These drains can be installed inside or outside your home or business.

 Common interior locations for trench drains include showers, pools, and garages.
 Common exterior locations include:

 Trench drains are also important features in industries, agriculture, and public planning.
 On public roads, trench drains remove water after heavy rains.
 In industrial facilities and other job sites, trench drains remove water and other liquid waste produced by machines.
 In facilities that care for animals, trench drains can keep kennels or stalls free from waste.